Updated: Nov 12, 2021

 None of this is especially surprising or ground-breaking and, when you think about it, it all makes a lot of sense.
 Reading and listening to the stories of others, and learning to create their own, is a developmental journey in itself.

 I used to run a local children's storytelling club but it was closed due to Covid.
 I'm thrilled that I can now resume and grow this valuable activity under the Picture-This Books umbrella.

-We are thrilled to announce that our new and FREE monthly storytelling club starts next month and will be delivered (print-ready) via email, direct to the inbox of all those who have subscribed to our emails.
+We are thrilled to announce that our new and FREE quarterly storytelling club starts next month and will be delivered (print-ready) via email, direct to the inbox of all those who have subscribed to our emails.
 To do this, go to our homepage, scroll to the bottom and enter your name and email address.
 It's that easy.
 If you're already signed up, you don't need to do anything at all.

 * A fun AND feasible craft activity (promise)

 * A story starter for children to develop

 * Handy how-to tips